Resources

 Account

 Your account is the top-level resource under which other resources are located.
-Quotas are also enforced at the account level.
+Quotas and billing are enforced at the account level, so usage for all users in an account contribute to the same quotas and bill.

 User

 A user is an email address associated with an account.
-Only users added to an account have access to private resources within the account.
+Users added to an account have full access to delete, edit, and create resources within the account, such as deployments and models.

 A model is a set of model weights and metadata associated with the model.
-A model cannot be used for inference until it is deployed to one or more deployments, creating a “deployed model”.
+Each model has a globally unique name of the form accounts/<ACCOUNT_ID>/models/<MODEL_ID>.
 There are two types of models:

-A deployment is a collection (one or more) model servers that host one base model and optionally one or more PEFT addons (also known as LoRA adapters).
+A model must be deployed before it can be used for inference.
+A deployment is a collection (one or more) model servers that host one base model and optionally one or more LoRA addons.

 Deployed model